jonaskello/tslint-immutable/README.md

 This rule enforces having the `readonly` modifier on all interface members.

-You might think that prohibiting the use of `let` and `var` would eliminate mutation from your TypeScript code. **Wrong.** Turns out that there's a pretty big loophole in `const`.
+You might think that using `const` would eliminate mutation from your TypeScript code. **Wrong.** Turns out that there's a pretty big loophole in `const`.

 ```TypeScript
 interface Point { x: number, y: number }